leonardofang/leonardofang.github.io/_includes/project.md

 ## <a id="pro"></a><span style="color: #2E8BC0;">Projects: </span>

 ####  <span style="color: #cccccc;"> - HCI in Affective Computing (Ongoing :fire:)</span>
-> ##### <span style="color: #cccccc;"> Ubiquitous emotional states take place everywhere.
-Our research studies human factors in emotion detection and presents an empirical study of emotion detection based on various interactive methods, leveraging advanced AI methods and sensor systems. </span>
+> ##### <span style="color: #cccccc;"> Widespread emotional experiences are ubiquitous in our lives.
+Our research delves into the intricate realm of human factors in emotion detection, presenting an empirical investigation that employs diverse interactive techniques.
+We harness cutting-edge AI methodologies and sensor systems to advance the understanding of the affective computing field. </span>

 #### <span style="color: #cccccc;"> - Elderly Gait-Balance Monitoring System</span>